-On this exciting tour, visit the beautiful Basilica of Saint-Denis in Paris’s northern suburbs, which was the last abode of the French kings.
+On this exciting tour, visit the beautiful Basilica of Saint-Denis in Paris’s northern suburbs, the last abode of the French kings.
 Explore this magnificent medieval abbey church.
-And see the fine religious architecture and rare gothic artworks.
+And see the fine religious architecture and rare Gothic artworks.

 Take a short drive to the northern outskirts of Paris.
 And see the beautiful Basilique Saint-Denis.
 The royal abbey, built on the grave of Saint-Denis, was the final resting place of 43 monarchs, 32 queens, and ten royal servants.
 In 1966, the Basilica was elevated to the status of a cathedral.

-Discover the Basilica’s largest collection of funeral sculptures.
-Stroll through the building’s interior and exterior to see outstanding Gothic art and architecture.
+Discover the Basilica’s most extensive collection of funeral sculptures—Amble through the building’s interior and exterior to see outstanding Gothic art and architecture.
 Discover how the architect’s emphasis on light as a symbol of divinity was groundbreaking at the time.
 See the Kings of France’s final resting place.
 And the unique collection of 70 sculpted monuments.

 On this private walking tour in Paris, visit Saint-Chapelle.
 And venture outside of the famed Notre Dame Cathedral.
 Discover the city’s most famous churches and learn about their history.

 Paris’s churches and cathedrals are great examples of Parisian architecture and art.
-They bear witness to France’s complex religious history.
-From the fall of the Roman Empire through the French Revolution and its aftermath.
+They witness France’s complex religious history, from the fall of the Roman Empire through the French Revolution and its aftermath.
 A 5-Star Expert Guide will take you to the most prominent sacred monuments in the City of Lights.

 The 2.5-hour tour includes Old Town Paris sightseeing and visits to two cathedrals.
-The journey begins with a visit to Saint-Germain-l’Auxerrois, a magnificent 12th-century Gothic church across the street from the Louver Palace.
+The journey begins with checking out Saint-Germain-l’Auxerrois, a magnificent 12th-century Gothic church across the street from the Louver Palace.
 You’ll see stained glass, stone sculptures, and a Flemish altarpiece.

 Your Local Guide will entertain you with historical facts about religion in France.
-While you explore the church interiors, including the relationship between the King and the Pope.
+At the same time, you explore the church interiors, including the relationship between the King and the Pope.
 And the reasons for the later separation of the Catholic Church and the State.

 Although the cathedral has been closed, you may still view some of the Gothic exterior’s beautiful elements.
 Saint-Germain-des-Prés is another wonderful church along this route.
 This medieval monastery, built in 506, was the focus of intellectual life before the French Revolution.
 The tombs of Rene Descartes, Merovingian kings, and other significant figures can be found inside this magnificent Gothic chapel.

 Choose the 3.5-hour option to visit another revered Paris icon, the Sainte-Chapelle (Holy Chapel).
 Skip-the-line tickets to a royal chapel within the medieval Palais de la Cité.
-It is a former house of the Kings of France, which is included in this extended trip.
+It’s a former house of the Kings of France included in this extended trip.

 Bypass the crowds and enter a small but ornamented chapel, regarded as one of the pinnacles of Rayonnant Gothic architecture.
 Admire its exquisite interiors and learn about the royal chapel’s significance in King Louis IX’s and his successors’ political and cultural objectives.

 As the undeniable heart of Paris, your journey should begin outside Notre Dame Cathedral.
-You’ll meet your private guide here and take a tour of the famed landmark’s exterior.
+You’ll meet your private guide here and tour the famed landmark’s exterior.
 After receiving a historical overview of the Gothic marvel, cross Pont Neuf, the city’s oldest bridge.

 The Tuileries Gardens are your next stop before delving into Paris’ dark history.
 And see the Place de la Concorde, the site of Paris’ notorious guillotine.